How to ask for a raise when companies are desperate for workers

 Also, many companies review pay at the end of the year to implement changes in the first quarter, meaning workers there should ask for meetings now, Dixon said.

 But experts caution individuals should consider their own productivity and value to the company when it comes to timing these conversations.
 Relatively new hires compared to more seasoned workers are less likely to successfully negotiate a raise.
+Some employers may also be less likely to give out more money.

 Employers heed what the competition pays — as should employees.